 What is the Van Allen belt argument?

-The Van Allen belts — regions of charged particles around Earth — would, in the hoax framing, have delivered lethal radiation to Apollo crews.
-NASA's position is that rapid transit and trajectory planning kept the cumulative dose acceptable.
-Dr. James Van Allen himself rejected the hoax-framing interpretation.
+The Van Allen belts — discovered 1958 — are regions of charged particles around Earth.
+Hoax researchers argue transit radiation would have been lethal.
+NASA's position: rapid transit times and trajectory planning kept cumulative doses within limits.
+Dr. James Van Allen himself publicly rejected the hoax framing in a 2004 Nature letter.

 Why are there no stars in the Apollo photos?

-NASA's explanation is exposure-based: cameras set for bright sunlit surface, which blows out dim stars.
-The same happens in daylight Earth photos.
-The exposure-science argument is technically correct; the visual remains distinctive enough to be widely cited.
+NASA's explanation: camera exposures set for bright sunlit lunar surface would blow out dim stars — the same phenomenon as daylight photography on Earth.
+Technically coherent; the visual remains distinctive enough to be widely cited.

 Why does the American flag wave in the Apollo footage?

-The flag has a horizontal rod sewn into the top to hold it extended in vacuum; the motion comes from astronauts' handling plus residual kinetic energy, with no atmospheric damping.
-The rod is visible in the photos.
+A horizontal rod was sewn into the flag's top edge to hold it extended in the Moon's vacuum.
+Motion comes from astronauts' pole-planting plus residual kinetic energy, with no atmospheric friction to damp.
+The rod is visible in several Apollo photos.

 Does Artemis 2 prove the moon landing was real?

-Not directly — Artemis II was a flyby, not a landing.
-It did demonstrate current US capability to execute a crewed flight beyond low Earth orbit and transit the Van Allen belts.
-Artemis III's planned 2027 landing, close to some Apollo sites, will either directly verify the physical record or complicate the conversation further.
+Not directly — Artemis 2 is a flyby, not a landing.
+It does demonstrate current US capability to execute a crewed flight beyond low Earth orbit and transit the Van Allen belts.
+The scheduled Artemis 3 crewed landing at the lunar south pole will either directly verify Apollo-era physical artifacts or produce a new body of imagery that can be contested on its own terms.